Ivanald/vsdRiscvSoc/README.md

 # vsdRiscvSoc
-All the projects/assignments done as part of RISC-V chip to tapeout workshop
+All the projects/assignments done as part of India RISC-V Chip Tapeout workshop conducted by VSD.
+Index